edherm/SpringBoard/README.md

 }
 ```

-#### Message Board
+#### Note Book
-Integrating the React-Quill library gives these messages their rich-text styling and the ability to safely re-render user-inputted text, regardless of the content.
+Integrating the React-Quill library gives these notes their rich-text styling and the ability to safely re-render user-inputted text, regardless of the content.
 ```javascript
 // Using React-Quill's read-only prop to display a user's message safely
 <div className="message-body-wrapper" >